stchewaka/SimonChewaka/README.md

 ● Utilized Material UI to build responsive front-end elements and gain exposure to web/app development concepts.
 ● Sharpened JavaScript fundamentals and gained an intermediate understanding of React.

+#### SOS Game, Personal Project Spring 2024
+●	Simple/General game built using Java in Eclipse
+●	Simple Game winner is decided when the first user gets SOS ●	General Game The game continues until the board has been filled up.
+The winner is the player who made the most SOSs.
+If both players made the same number of SOSs, then the game is a draw.
+●	Coding requirements: separation of user interface and game logic; unit testing design and refactoring: class diagram, inheritance

 ### Work Experience
 #### CMA Group LLC, Overland Park, KS: Operations Associate 04/2021 - 06/2021
 ● Completed printing and formatting tasks using Adobe InDesign while faxing/auditing documents.
 ● Utilized Microsoft Excel to complete data entry projects for client retention.

+#### Garmin Ltd, Overland Park, KS:  Electronic Technician Apprentice	05/2022 - 07/2022
+●	Conducted precise retrieval and meticulous auditing of materials to fulfill KANBAN, movement order, and sales order prerequisites.
+●	Collaborated with cross-functional teams to troubleshoot and resolve technical issues, contributing to the timely completion of projects and ensuring the seamless operation of electronic systems.

 ### Contact Information
 Email: stchewaka@gmail.com